teejaydub/cribbage/README.md

 Plans
 =====

-* Add some more heuristics to express my own intuitions and some from other sources.

 * Rework Helen to parameterize all integer constants within the heuristics.

 * Train Helen continuously, choosing random values for heuristic parameters and keeping